-- 46. Regarding Consolidating Financial Statements of Vipul SEZ Developers Private Limited: - The Hon'ble Delhi High Court vide its Order dated 15.04.2019 in the matter Solitaire Ventures Pte Ltd vs Vipul Ltd And Ors. being ARB 27/ of 2017 has directed one of the subsidiary of the Company viz.
-Vipul Sez Developers Pvt Ltd to appoint new statutory auditors and the said company is in process of compliance of the same and yet to complete.
-Thus, the consolidated financial statement (including its four subsidiaries) of the said company, the Company has used last audited consolidated assets and liability of the said company i.e. of 31.03.2018 for the purpose of consolidation. - 47.
-Reserves shown in the Consolidated Balance Sheet represent the Group's share in the respective reserves of the Group Companies.
-Retained earnings comprise general reserve and Profit & Loss Statement. - 48.
-One of the subsidiary companies has a Capital Work-in-Progress consisting of a project under implementation amounting to Rs.
-472.32 lakhs and has also granted project advance amounting to Rs.
-338.81 lakhs.
-Further, an associate company also has a Capital Work-in-Progress consisting of a project under implementation amounting to Rs.
-331.65 lakhs Due to overall sluggishness in Indian economy and more particularly in real estate sector, these projects have been kept on hold.
-The aforesaid subsidiary and associate will start developing these projects once the overall scenario improves and accordingly the management of the respective entities are of the opinion that there is no impairment in the said projects and the project advances given are considered good and fully recoverable. - 49.
+The consolidated financial statement (including its four subsidiaries) of the said company, the Company has used last audited consolidated assets and liability of the said company i.e. of 31.03.2019 for the purpose of consolidation.

+- 51. Reserves shown in the Consolidated Balance Sheet represent the Group's share in the respective reserves of the Group Companies.
+Retained earnings comprise general reserve and Profit & Loss Statement. - 52.
+Seven subsidiaries have a Capital Work-in-Progress and / or project advances relating to projects under implementation.
+Further, three associate companies also have Capital Work-in-Progress / Project Advances relating to projects under implementation.
+Due to overall sluggishness in Indian economy and more particularly in real estate sector, these projects have been kept on hold.
+The aforesaid subsidiaries and associates will start developing these projects once the overall scenario improves and accordingly the management of the respective entities are of the opinion that there is no impairment in the said projects and the project advances given are considered good and fully recoverable. - 53.
 One of the wholly owned subsidiary company has incurred net cash losses during the current year and the previous year.
-Consequently, the Company has not recognised Deferred Tax Assets for the financial year 2020-2021.
+Consequently, the Company has not recognised Deferred Tax Assets for the financial year 2021-2022.
 However, the management is of the opinion that the Company will have sufficient amount of profit in the future years to recover the Deferred Tax Asset amounting to Rs.
-1031.10 lakhs which have been recognized up to 31.03.2019. - 50.
-Seven subsidiary companies have incurred regular losses and their net worth have been significantly eroded.
+1031.10 lakhs which have been recognized up to 31.03.2019. - 54.
+Six subsidiary companies have incurred regular losses and their net worth have been significantly eroded.
 The Management is exploring alternative business propositions and opportunities for subsidiaries.
-In view of this the management has prepared the financial statements on going concern basis. - 51.
-Certain balances under Loans and Advances and Trade Receivables are subject to confirmation. - 52.
-The details pertaining to related parties' transactions are shown in a separate sheet. - 53.
-Additional information as required under schedule III of the Companies Act, 2013 of enterprises consolidated as subsidiaries are shown in a separate sheet. - 54.
+In view of this the management has prepared the financial statements on going concern basis. - 55.
+Certain balances under Loans and Advances and Trade Receivables are subject to confirmation. - 56.
+The details pertaining to related parties' transactions are shown in a separate sheet. - 57.
+Additional information as required under schedule III of the Companies Act, 2013 of enterprises consolidated as subsidiaries are shown in a separate sheet. - 58.
 Previous year's figures have been regrouped, rearranged and recasted wherever considered necessary.